 Even though Manitoba is a prairie province of Canada, it’s not entirely flat and calm all the time.
 There are some bodies of water with intense rapids for those who want to take their kayaking to the next level.

 Pinawa is not far from Whiteshell Provincial Park, and it’s a much smaller and quieter location than Winnipeg.
-Prairie Whitewater is a reputable company to contact if you are interested in taking a whitewater kayaking course.

 If you’re planning on staying close to the capital city, Lake Winnipeg is also fun for stand up paddleboarding, canoeing, and kayaking, with Prairies Sea Kayak Adventures offering great tours.

 Wilderness Supply is the stop in Winnipeg for all your watercraft rentals.